Resource

 Rheumatoid arthritis and alcohol consumption

 Managing alcohol intake can be important for those taking certain medications.
-Understanding the risks of drinking too much alcohol, sensible drinking levels and what a unit looks like can help you to manage your health.
+It is important to know what a unit of alcohol looks like and the risks of drinking too much alcohol.

 Print